Dog biking / Bikejoring

 Bikejoring competitions

-Interested in participating in bikejoring competitions?
-In Europe, sled dog sports competitions on snow-free ground are held in spring and autumn.
-Summers are the holiday and base training season for sled dog athletes, as hot weather is not suitable for practicing sled dog sports.
+Want to join competition activities in bikejoring?
+In Europe, Sled dog sport competitions on snow-free ground are held in spring and autumn.
+Summers are the holiday and base training season for sled dog athletes, as hot weather is not suitable for practicing Sled dog sport.

-Race routes in bikejoring are usually trail-type and the length is about 5-7 km.
-According to the rules, the dog must move ahead of the cyclist for the entire distance.
+Race routes in bikejoring are usually gravel track type and the length is approx. 5-7 km.
+According to the rules, the dog must move ahead of the cyclist throughout the entire distance.

-In competitions under the Finnish Sled Dog Sports Association, the international sled dog sports association's IFSS competition rules.
-National rules complement the IFSS rules in national sled dog sports competitions and Finnish championships.
-Information about upcoming bikejoring competitions can be found here: Sled dog sports competitions and events.
+In competitions under the Finnish Sled dog sport Association, the international Sled dog sport Association's IFSS Competition Rules are used.
+National Rules complement the IFSS rules in national Sled dog sport competitions and Finnish Championships.
+Information about upcoming bikejoring competitions can be found here: Sled dog sport competitions and events.
 In competition announcements, the bikejoring series class abbreviation is DBM / DBW (bikejoring men / women).